materialsproject/optimade/paper/paper.md

 NOMAD uses a released version of `optimade-python-tools` and all necessary customization can be realized via configuration and sub-classing.
 - Materials Cloud [@MaterialsCloud] uses `optimade-python-tools` as a library to provide an OPTIMADE API entry to archived computational materials studies, created with the AiiDA [@AiiDA] Python framework and published through their archive.
 In this case, each individual study and archive entry has its own database and separate API entry.
-The Python classes within the `optimade` package have been extended to make use of AiiDA and its underlying PostgreSQL [@PostgreSQL] storage engine.
+The Python classes within the `optimade` package have been extended to make use of AiiDA and its underlying [PostgreSQL](https://postgresql.org) storage engine.

 <!-- Could also mention clients/gateway/consortia infrastructure like the dashboard here?
 OPT can also be used in client code; one application that the OPTIMADE specification enables is cross-origin queries.
 The-->